From Little Acorns… Why Ecor Pro Is Committed to Protecting Trees in Wales

 Planting New Trees?
 Absolutely.
 But There’s More to the Story.

-A single 1,000-year-old oak can remove 25,000 kg of carbon from the atmosphere and release 340 million litres of oxygen over its lifetime.
+A 1,000-year-old oak will have removed 25,000 kg of carbon from the atmosphere and released 340 million litres of oxygen.

 Rooted in the UK—Just Like Our Products

-Stay tuned—we’ll soon be sharing photos of the trees we’re helping to protect, including our old friend, Oakenfeld.
+Check back soon—we’ll be sharing photos of the trees we’re helping protect, including our old friend, Oakenfeld.